 All students need to bring an art smock to wear to art classes.
 These will be stored in your child's classroom.
-The Visual arts will be taught by Sophia Walsh.
+The Visual arts will be taught by Andrew Hanson: andrew.hanson@education.vic.gov.au.

 Extra-Curricular Activities